 How to Container Grow Eggplant

-Eggplant starts are the best way to go unless you live in a sunny climate.
-They will give you a jump start on the growing season.
-The best medium for container grown eggplant is 2 parts good quality potting soil and 1 part sand.
-This ensures adequate nutrients and water retention while encouraging draining of excess moisture and increasing the tilth.
+Eggplant starts are the best way to go unless you live in a sunny climate as they will give you a jump start on the growing season.
+The best medium for container grown eggplant is two parts good quality potting soil and one part sand.
+This ensures adequate nutrients and water retention while encouraging draining of excess moisture.

 Plant the eggplant at the same level they were in their nursery pots and put a handful of time release fertilizer in the hole at the time of planting.
-Water the pots well and put in a small support system, like a tomato cage.
+Water the pots well and install a small support system, like a tomato cage.